maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 ### Reactive Programming Model

+* Support for Reactor `Flux` and `Mono` as well as RxJava 1.x and 2.x composition types.
 * `spring-core` `DataBuffer` and `Encoder`/`Decoder` abstractions with non-blocking semantics.
 * `spring-web` HTTP message codec implementations with JSON (Jackson) and XML (JAXB) support.
 * New `spring-webflux` module with reactive support for the `@Controller` programming model,